 Branch meetings are regular and accessible.
 They are physically accessible - in an easy-to-reach venue, at a reasonable time, and with help for those members who need childcare in order to attend.
 They are easy to understand and contribute to: no off-putting jargon or complex bureaucratic procedures.
 There is always lively debate with different points of view aired, rather than just rubber-stamping the branch secretary's proposals.
 No-one is shouted down or demonised for disagreeing.
 Everyone knows that branch meetings are for all members, not just for reps and officials.
 Every issue that is important to people at work is covered, and there is still time for discussing issues in the wider world.

 We resolve our differences by debating and voting.
-There is no place for violence between union members or around union events.
+There is no place for violence or bullying between union members or around union events.

 ELECTED AND ACCOUNTABLE

 Every union official who makes political or industrial decisions is elected.
 Members elect them every year, can instruct them what to do at regular meetings, and can recall and replace them if the members are not happy with what they have done.